-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider - Flu shots (or vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations, as long as you get them from a network provider - Emergency services from network providers or from out-of-network providers - Urgently needed plan-covered services, which are services requiring immediate medical attention that are not emergencies, provided you are temporarily outside the service area of the plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots (or vaccines), COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations, as long as you get them from a network provider. - Emergency services from network providers or from out-of-network providers. - Urgently needed plan-covered services, which are services requiring immediate medical attention that are not emergencies, provided you are temporarily outside the service area of the plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
 Examples of urgently needed services are unforeseen medical illnesses and injuries or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-If possible, please call customer service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - To obtain care after normal office hours, call 911 in an emergency, or for medical advice, call PresRN at (505) 923-5573 or toll free 1-800-887-9917. - Customer service is here to answer your questions.
-Members may call (505) 923-5600 or 1-888-275-7737 (TTY 711).
-Hours are 8 a.m. to 8 p.m., seven days a week (except holidays) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.

+- Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+If possible, please call customer service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - To obtain care after normal office hours, call 911 in an emergency, or for medical advice, call PresRN at 1-800-887-9917

+Customer service is here to answer your questions.
+Presbyterian Senior Care (HMO) members may call (505) 923-6060 or 1-800-797-5343 (TTY 711).
+We are available from 8 a.m. to 8 p.m., seven days a week (except holidays) from October 1 through March 31 and Monday through Friday (except holidays) from April 1 through September 30.